opencog/atomspace-dht/README.md

 a variety of distributed hash table services.
 It provides decentralized storage of data.

-## Beta version 0.1.6
+## Proof-of-concept version 0.2.0
 All core functions are implemented.
-They mostly work.
-See the [examples](examples).
-Most unit tests usually pass.
-Many desiarable enhancements are missing; performance is a huge issue.
-There are several show-stopper or near-show-stopper issues preventing further development; see the issues list below.
+They work, on a small scale, for small datasets.
+See the [examples](examples) for a walk-through.
+Most unit tests usually pass (several generic OpenDHT issues, unrelated to this backend, prevent a full pass).
+Many desirable enhancements are missing; performance is terrible, and that is a huge issue.
+There are several show-stopper or near-show-stopper issues preventing further development; see the issues list below, and also the architecture concerns list.

 ### Status
 In the current implementation: